mstksg/inCode/copy/entries/machines-2.md

 things we will be playing with function composition, it's just not going to cut it.

+As it turns out, we can actually sort of take advantage of a "do notation-like" syntactical sugar construct to perform complex compositions.
-We'd like to be able to "side chain" compositions.
+But in order to do that, we first need to be able to "side chain" compositions.
 That is, split off values, perform different compositions on both forks, and recombine them.
 We require sort of basic set of combinators on top of our Category instance.

 The Arrow typeclass was invented for just this --- a grab-bag of combinators that allow such side-chaining, forking, merging behavior.